 Listen to the audio version of Fr.
-De Celles’ homily for the 6th Sunday of Easter, May 1, 2016, here.
+De Celles’ homily for the Solemnity of the Most Holy Trinity, May 22, 2016, here.

 Listen to the audio version of Fr.
-De Celles’ homily for the 5th Sunday of Easter, April 24, 2016, here.
+De Celles’ homily for the Solemnity of the Ascension of the Lord, May 8, 2016, here.